 - Investigate how their impacts vary between contexts and cities

 This project involves several public organisations.
-For instance, we are currently working with Sustrans and City of Edinburgh to evaluate Edinburgh’s cycling network with new forms of data.
-We are also partnering with Sustrans in Glasgow to examine the impacts of the South City Way cycle route.
+For instance, we are currently working with Sustrans, Glasgow City Council and City of Edinburgh to evaluate cycling networks with new forms of data.
 The project will show how new cycling infrastructure, as well as other cycling policies, work in different spatial contexts.
 The results will help planners and policy makers to make more effective cycling policies with limited resources.

 - Sustrans: Assisting in data collection and partnering with us for the evaluation of the South City Way cycle lane in Glasgow.